dathere/datapusher-plus/README.md

 ### CKAN Configuration

-Add `datapusher` to the plugins in your CKAN configuration file (generally located at `/etc/ckan/default/ckan.ini`):
+Add `datapusher_plus` to the plugins in your CKAN configuration file (generally located at `/etc/ckan/default/ckan.ini`):

 ```ini